krgamestudios/mechaimmensewarfare.com/public/content/story/chapter_01.md

 It dived straight for the whale’s eyes, seemingly knowing that the whale would react.
 The behemoth of a machine winced in pain, swinging its head side to side.
 The wasp was moving too fast, Grace realized.
 This was more than a retrofit.

-“Home base!
-Patch me through to the enemy pilot!” she demanded, as a desperate plan began to form.
+"Home base!
+Patch me through to the enemy pilot!" she demanded, as a desperate plan began to form.

-“Uh- yes admiral!”.
+"Uh- yes admiral!".

 A buzzing sound filled the air.
 The engines of the wasp were being picked up by the microphone.

-“This is Grace Hopper, former admiral of the Oceania Navy.”
+"This is Grace Hopper, former admiral of the Oceania Navy."
 She spoke with an authority earned through years of service.

-“Yes I know”.
+"Yeah I know".
 A child?
 The pilot of the wasp was a child, or someone who sounded very much like one.
 That threw her for a second.

 The whale snapped it’s massive mouth at the wasp, trying to rid itself of this horrible affliction.

-“You are in violation of the Washington treaty by attacking a civilian outpost in neutral territory.”
+"You are in violation of the Washington treaty by attacking a civilian outpost in neutral territory."

-“My commander said you would say that.
-Did you know that possessing a military grade Mecha as a civilian violated that treaty too?”
+"My commander said you would say that.
+Did you know that possessing a military grade Mecha as a civilian violates that treaty too?"

 She was talking about the Sky Whale.
 Damn; she was fair game.

-“Also,” the girl continued, “you’re a runaway.
-I read that you stole the Sky Whale and ran to the Catastrophe, where the navy police couldn’t follow you.”
+"Also," the girl continued, "you’re a runaway.
+I read that you stole the Sky Whale and ran to the Catastrophe, where the navy police couldn’t follow you."

 Right again.
 The Catastrophe was technically in Central Empire territory.
 Oceania couldn’t do anything without aggravating tensions.

-“Finally,” oh, this was gonna be good, “you’ve been hiding in the Catastrophe’s barriers, which is against the law.”
+"Finally," oh, this was gonna be good, "you’ve been hiding in the Catastrophe’s barriers, which is against the law."

 Strike three.
 Entering the barriers is easy.
 Getting back out was deadly.
 Thus, illegal.

-“So”, the voice concluded, “can I join?”
+"So", the voice concluded, "can I join?"

 The whale snapped again, and again.
 Grace pushed her surprise to the back of her mind to focus.
 This whale was not happy.

-“It depends.”
-Grace began “How did you change that Mecha’s appearance and capabilities?”
+"It depends."
+Grace began "How did you change that Mecha’s appearance and capabilities?"

-“I knew that’d get your attention.
-I did it so you’d try to recruit me.”
+"I knew that’d get your attention.
+I did it so you’d try to recruit me."

 Ouch.
 The little so and so- was right.
 Why else did she contact her in the first place?

-“You haven’t answered my question.”
+"You haven’t answered my question."

-“I can make Mechas transform.
+"I can make Mechas transform.
 I don’t know how it works, only that I need to focus really hard.
-My commander was teaching me how before I left.”
+My commander was teaching me how before I left."

-“So you stole a bunch of Mechas and attacked us?”
+"So you stole a bunch of Mechas and attacked us?"

-“Well-” the voice paused for a moment.
-“I figured I’d show you what I could do.
+"Well-" the voice paused for a moment.
+"I figured I’d show you what I could do.
 I’m a good pilot.
-When they found what I could do, the army started training me.”
+When they found what I could do, the army started training me."

-“They” Grace emphasised the word. “who are they?
-What army?”
+"They" Grace emphasised the word. "who are they?
+What army?"

-“I’m from the Central Empire.
-I don’t know exactly where from.”
+"I’m from the Central Empire.
+I don’t know exactly where from."

 This was a problem.
 If the Central Empire came looking for her, they’d have every right to expunge their little camp from the face of the Earth.
 On the other hand, that ability was… unique.
 It’s something she had never seen in Oceania, and it might be connected to the Catastrophe somehow.

 The empire would definitely want her back.
 There’s simply no way they’d let an asset like that slip away during the night.
 There was likely several large retrieval teams looking for her all over the continent.
 If she - or her Mechas - were tracked here, there’s no way she could fight them all off.
 It’s suicide.

-“Welcome aboard kid. what's your name?”
+"Welcome aboard kid. what's your name?"

-“I’m Donna.
+"I’m Donna.
 And I’m not a kid.
-I’m fourteen.”
+I’m fourteen."

 Grace couldn’t stop a smirk from crossing her face.

-“Dock with the whale.
-I want to show you something.”
+"Dock with the whale.
+I want to show you something."
 Her technicians would be having a heart attack from hearing this exchange.
 If she and the kid were still alive by sundown, only then would they return to base.

 ---